syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-### Annotation Edited Event
+### Annotation edited event

-The `AnnotationEdited` event occurs when an annotation is edited in the PDF document.
+The [AnnotationEdited](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationEdited) event occurs when an annotation is edited in the PDF document.
 The following example explains how to wire and handle the event.

 {% tabs %}
 {% highlight c# %}